Pediatric Surgery Resources for Healthcare Professionals

-At Children's Hospital Colorado, we're committed to helping all healthcare professionals improve the quality of life for children with urologic conditions.
-Get the latest in pediatric urology information to better your practice and learn about innovation within our various programs.
+At Children's Hospital Colorado, we're committed to helping all healthcare professionals improve the quality of life for children who need surgery.
+Get the latest information to improve your practice and learn about innovation within our pediatric surgery programs.

 Research articles and summaries